-I whipped up this gluten free teriyaki salmon sushi bowl for lunch today and immediately knew I needed to share the recipe with you guys.
+From the moment I whipped up this gluten free teriyaki salmon sushi bowl for lunch, I immediately knew I needed to share the recipe with you guys.
 It was incredible, with gorgeous flavours and lots of wholesome ingredients.

 Gloriously sticky teriyaki salmon, perched on a bowl of seasoned sushi rice with fresh edamame beans and creamy avocado.
 You NEED to try this healthy yet delicious recipe asap!
-Recipe is naturally gluten free, dairy free, nut free and egg free.
+The recipe is naturally gluten free, dairy free, nut free and egg free.

 Maple syrup is the secret to my glossy, sticky teriyaki glaze for the salmon and that glaze is packed with deliciousness.
-For the rice base I used sushi rice (bought from our local Asian supermarket, but you can also buy in major supermarkets) – if you don’t have any simply switch in a different rice variety.
+For the rice base I used sushi rice (bought from our local Asian supermarket, but you can also buy in major supermarkets or on Amazon – this is the brand I use) – if you don’t have any simply switch in a different rice variety.

 If you do not need to eat gluten free, simply switch the tamari for soy sauce and use the same quantities.
 Tamari is a brilliant gluten free equivalent to soy sauce, with a pretty much identical taste and same culinary properties.
 You can buy it readily in most supermarkets, or buy in bulk from Amazon to save money in the long run.